blueimp/jQuery-File-Upload/README.md

   Large files can be uploaded in smaller chunks with browsers supporting the Blob API.
 * **Client-side image resizing:**
   Images can be automatically resized on client-side with browsers supporting the required JS APIs.
-* **Preview images:**
+* **Preview images, audio and video:**
-  A preview of image files can be displayed before uploading with browsers supporting the required JS APIs.
+  A preview of image, audio and video files can be displayed before uploading with browsers supporting the required APIs.
 * **No browser plugins (e.g. Adobe Flash) required:**
   The implementation is based on open standards like HTML5 and JavaScript and requires no additional browser plugins.
 * **Graceful fallback for legacy browsers:**